zuggamasta/GPX-Importer/README.md

 ## Usage
 Blender 4.0.X is recommended.
-1. Download the latest release from github (v0.1.1)
+1. Download the [latest release](https://github.com/zuggamasta/GPX-Importer/releases/tag/v0.1.1-alpha) from github
 2. Install the gpx_blender.zip file as addon
 3. Make sure the Addon is enabled
 4. Import your files just as other formats via "File > Import > GPS Exchange Format (.gpx)"